yi-jiayu/bus-eta-bot/README.md

 [Changelog](CHANGELOG.md)

-**Core**
-- **(WIP)** Request etas for all buses or specific buses at a bus stop by id.
+- Request etas for all buses or specific buses at a bus stop by id.
-- **(WIP)** Search all bus stops by id, description and road name via inline query.
+- Search all bus stops by id, description and road name via inline query.
 - **(WIP)** Query bus stops by location.
-Default inline query results will also show nearby bus stops.

-**Gimmicks**
-- **(NOT IMPLEMENTED)** Send the bot a bus stop id in a voice message.
-- **(NOT IMPLEMENTED)** Send the bot a photo of the bus stop info plate to get etas.

-**Dropped** (No one used these)
-- Eta query history
-- Favourite eta queries
-- 'Done' button on eta messages

 ## Architecture
-Bus Eta Bot v1 was deployed as an AWS Lambda function and used DynamoDB for persisting user state such as whether the user was in the middle of a /eta command, eta histories and saved queries.
-V2 avoids having to maintain state by using Telegram message replies to handle user interaction and dropping the history and favourites features.
-However, v2 does have to store bus stop information.
-While it is possible to do so in an external database, the number of bus stops (~5300) was low enough to just load a local JSON file with the bus stop details.
-Further performance monitoring is required to find out if this solution is satisfactory or a RDBMS- or Redis-based would be better.
+Bus Eta Bot is deployed as a [Cloud Function](https://cloud.google.com/functions/) on [Google Cloud Platform](https://cloud.google.com/) responding to [Telegram Bot API](https://core.telegram.org/bots/api) webhooks.

 ## [Privacy Policy](PRIVACY.md)